dmxvlx/microplugins/README.md

-# Microplugins
+# Introduction
-A C++17-based plugin framework for easy creating and using plugins.
+Microplugins is a C++ plugin framework for easy creating and using plugins.

-It is supports services for plugins and communications between plugins kernel and regular plugins.
+* It supports services for plugins and communications between plugins kernel and other plugins.

-Simple example:
+* It uses a header-only design and makes it easy to integrate with existing projects.
+* It takes care for unloading unused plugins automatically by given time.

+# Requirements
+* GCC with support C++17 standart (including experimental/filesystem)
+* Cmake >= 2.6 (for build examples)
+* Doxygen (for build documentation)

+`This framework was tested on GNU/Linux with GCC-7.3.0`

+# License
+This library is distributed under the terms of the [Boost Software License - Version 1.0](LICENSE)

+# Examples:
 ```c++
 #include <microplugins/plugins.hpp>